yp3722/Distributed-Log-Processing/README.md

 04:33:00.0 - 04:33:59.9	 0   2   10  0   2
 ```

-**eg - for interval 04:29:00 to 04:29:59 we have  0 - Errors, 2 - Warns, 8 - Info, 2 - debug and 1 - regex containing message.**
+eg - for interval 04:29:00 to 04:29:59 we have  0 - Errors, 2 - Warns, 8 - Info, 2 - debug and 1 - regex containing message.

 ---
 ### Two

-In this task output will display the number of ERROR messages with injected string instances of the designated regex pattern sorted in descending order according to the count
+**The result exhibits the count of ERROR messages along with their corresponding string messages, following the designated regex pattern, arranged in descending order based on the count.**

 Output Rows
 ```